Python Requests: How to Send Network Request in Python

 What is HTTP?

-An HTTP is the set of protocols designed to enable the communication between clients and servers.
+An HTTP is a set of protocols designed to enable communication between clients and servers.
 It works as a request-response protocol between a client and the server.

-How to Install Requests
+How to Install Requests module

 pip3 install requests